Chelo/fyber-r-project/README.md

 Notes
 ------
-  * This app is on [heroku](http://r-packages.herokuapp.com/packages) but for now it doesn't have any package for [problems with dyno](https://devcenter.heroku.com/articles/error-codes#r14-memory-quota-exceeded) when runs the rake task for load packages.
+  * This app is on [heroku](http://r-packages.herokuapp.com/packages) but for now it doesn't have any package for [problems with dyno](https://devcenter.heroku.com/articles error-codes#r14-memory-quota-exceeded) when runs the rake task for load packages.
 This error is being investigated
+  * [UPDATE]: The app is now available on [heroku](http://r-packages.herokuapp.com/packages) and now show 663 packages.
+The problem was fixed and some improvements were added to the code to make it more efficient.